gregnz/stocks/NTNX.md

 ### Comments
 Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%.

+Deferred revenue really confused me.
+I didn't think Nutanix had any sort of subscription revenue, so ... where was all the deferred revenue coming from?
+Reading the Q

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.